derekasola/Derekasola.github.io/essays/javaScriptEssay.md

 ---
 layout: essay
 type: essay
-title: "JavaScript: Love it, or ate it?"
+title: "JavaScript: Love it, or Hate it?"
 # All dates must be YYYY-MM-DD format!
 date: 2020-01-23
 labels: